- U.S. bachelor’s or graduate degree (or international equivalent) in a relevant discipline

 - Introductory courses in genetics and calculus (required), as well as biochemistry and behavioral/social sciences (recommended)

-- Graduate Record Examination (GRE) scores above the 70th percentile in verbal and quantitative
+- Graduate Record Examination (GRE) scores above the 70th percentile in verbal and quantitative.
+(GRE requirement will be

 In addition to the above criteria, the following additional requirements must be met:

 - Either of the following: Test of English as a Foreign Language (TOEFL) score of at least 80 on the internet-based test or 550 on the written test; International English Language Testing System (IELTS) score of at least Band 6.5 and having taken the academic writing and reading modules

 - World Education Services (WES) Credential Evaluation of previous international degree program(s)